The 15 Best Christmas Movies of All Time

 It’s a Wonderful Life (1946)

-Seriously, did you really think anything other than It’s a Wonderful Life would take the top spot?
-This 1946 fantasy drama is the father of all Christmas movies, and one of the bonafide classics of Hollywood’s Golden Age.
-America’s most decent person, George Bailey (James Stewart, in his greatest role) wants to commit suicide on Christmas Eve, but is saved by angel Clarence Odbody, who shows him how life would’ve turned out for the people around him if he hadn’t been born.
+Seriously, did you really think anything other than It’s a Wonderful Life would take the top spot in our roundup of the best Christmas movies of all time?
+This 1946 fantasy drama is the father of all holiday flicks, and one of the bonafide classics of Hollywood’s Golden Age (despite being snubbed for Best Picture).
+America’s most decent person, George Bailey (James Stewart, in his greatest role) is about to commit suicide on Christmas Eve, but is saved by angel Clarence Odbody, who shows him how life would’ve turned out for the people around him if he hadn’t been born.
 It’s the ultimate feel-good story of family and redemption.
 Do yourself a favour and watch it… right now.

 A Charlie Brown Christmas (1965)

-The first television special based on cartoonist Charles M. Schulz’s legendary comic strip is also one of the greatest Christmas movies ever made.
-In A Charlie Brown Christmas, our titular hero finds himself feeling the holiday blues and questioning the true meaning of everyone’s favourite day of the year.
+The first television special based on cartoonist Charles M. Schulz’s legendary comic strip sees the titular hero feeling the holiday blues and questioning the true meaning of everyone’s favourite day of the year.
 With the help of the Peanuts gang, Charlie plans to direct his own Nativity play.
 ABC has shown A Charlie Brown Christmas every year since its original broadcast in 1965, making it the longest-running animated TV special in history—and it’s no wonder why!

 A Christmas Story (1983)